bridgetownrb/bridgetown/bridgetown-website/src/_docs/index.md

 If you encounter any errors during this process, try revisiting your installation and setup steps, and if all else fails, [reach out to the Bridgetown community for support](/docs/community/).
 Also, make sure you've installed the development headers and other prerequisites as mentioned in the [Requirements](/docs/installation/#requirements) section.

 {% rendercontent "docs/note" %}
-More detailed installation instructions for macOS, Ubuntu Linux, and Windows 10 are [available here](/docs/installation/#guides).
+More detailed installation instructions for macOS, Ubuntu Linux, Fedora Linux and Windows 10 are [available here](/docs/installation/#guides).
 {% endrendercontent %}

 Bridgetown comes with the `bridgetown` CLI tool as well as several Yarn scripts,